hyperledger/besu/docs/EthStats/Lite-Block-Explorer.md

-description: Lite Block Explorer
+description: Ethereum Lite Explorer
 <!--- END of page meta data -->

-# EthStats Lite Block Explorer
+# Ethereum Lite Explorer

-Use the [EthStats Lite Block Explorer](https://lite.ethstats.io/) to explore blockchain data at the block, transaction, and account level.
+Use the [Ethereum Lite Explorer](https://lite-explorer.aleth.io/) to explore blockchain data at the block, transaction, and account level.

-The Lite Block Explorer is a client-side only web application that connects to an Ethereum JSON RPC node.
+The Ethereum Lite Explorer is a client-side only web application that connects to any Ethereum JSON RPC enabled node.
 No server, hosting, or trusting third parties to display the blockchain data is required.

 !!! note
-     The EthStats Lite Block Explorer is an [Alethio product](https://aleth.io/).
+     The Ethereum Lite Explorer is an [Alethio product](https://aleth.io/).

 ## Prerequisites